 Passive-Aggressive Personality: How To Know If Your Partner Has One

-The term passive-aggressive personality relates to a person who typically conceals his aggressive or angry tendencies.
+The term passive-aggressive personality relates to a person who conceals their aggressive or angry tendencies.

-Instead of clearly showing he is upset with or not approving of something he will outwardly indicate he is okay with it.
+Instead of showing they are upset with or not approving of something, they will outwardly indicate that they are okay with it.

-He will harbor resentments or have negative feelings that will go unexpressed.
-He will likely behave in ways that contradict what he has said or has agreed to do, usually causing great frustration to his partner or spouse.
+They will harbor resentments or have negative feelings that will go unexpressed.
+They will behave in ways that contradict what they have said or have agreed to, usually causing great frustration to their partner or spouse.

-Passive-aggressiveness is a type of defense mechanism for people who find it too difficult to simply confront things they disagree with or don’t like head on for fear of being disliked or disapproved of.
+Passive-aggressiveness is a type of defense mechanism for people who find it too difficult to simply confront things they disagree with or don’t like for fear of being disliked or disapproved of.

 As with many styles of behavior, it is thought that passive-aggressive behavior develops early in a person’s life.

-In a healthy household, a child’s parents would allow him to give expression to feelings of assertiveness or anger.
-They would help the child understand these strong feelings and learn how to express them appropriately.
+In a healthy household, a child’s parents would allow him to express feelings of assertiveness or anger.
+They would help him understand these strong feelings and learn how to express them appropriately.

-Instead, the child suppresses his needs and wants and passively accepts whatever he believes his parent’s want.
-His needs and wants are still there but hidden, and he resents them for making him hide them.
+Instead, the child suppresses his needs and passively accepts whatever he believes his parents want.
+His needs are still there but hidden, and he resents his parents for making him hide them.